Muon anomalous magnetic moment and Right handed sterile neutrino: Summery and remarks

 Next, we considered the non-standard Dirac neutrino interactions being due to $W$ boson mediation with Left-Right neutrino mixing, illustrated via the Feynman diagram in Fig \eqref{Wein}.
 As our studies showed, if neutrinos can experience such an exotic coupling, they will play an important role in explaining $(g-2)_{{\boldsymbol{\mu}}}$ anomaly.
 In continuation, we tried to analyze the implications of our results in the ${\boldsymbol{\mu}}$AMM and to study the constraint on the parameter space of right-handed sterile neutrino using the experimental data of $a_{\boldsymbol{\mu}}$, which the discussions are as follows:

-\begin{itemize} \item { Making use of the obtained correction term on the $a_{\boldsymbol{\mu}}$, i.e. Eq.~\eqref{weinberg}, we found that a Dirac mass scale $M_D$ around the $100\,\text{GeV}$ could explain the muon anomaly if the right handed sterile neutrino's coupling with SM particles is about $\mathcal{G}_R\approx 10^{-3}$.
-If the Dirac mass scale is much smaller than $100\,\text{GeV}$, the sterile neutrino contributions to the $\mu$AMM are too small to explain the muon anomaly.}
+\begin{itemize} \item { Making use of the obtained correction term on the $a_{\boldsymbol{\mu}}$, i.e. Eq.~\eqref{weinberg3}, we found that a Dirac mass scale $M_D^{l} \sim 100\text{GeV}$ could explain the muon anomaly if the right handed sterile neutrino's coupling with SM particles is about $\mathcal{G}_R\approx 10^{-3}$. }